duality-labs/hapi-indexer/README.md

   - `npm i --no-save sqlite3`
 - run server with:
   - `node dist/server.js`
-  - remember to have any ENV vars already available in the execution environment, `dist/server.js` won't read and parse `.env` or `.env.local` into ENV vars in this step.
+  - any needed [ENV vars](#environment-variables) should be made available in the execution environment for this step